If you’re debating staying in Sneem in Kerry, you’ve landed in the right place.

 1. The Blue Bull

-The Blue Bull offers a good selection of traditional Irish dishes, as well as amazing locally caught seafood.
+The Blue Bull offers a good selection of traditional Irish dishes, as well as incredibly fresh, locally caught seafood.
 From shepherd’s pie to Kenmare Bay mussels, there’s something for every taste.

 Plus, with a number of vegetarian options and a kid’s menu, no one is left out.
-The family run restaurant is fairly small and quaint, adding to the warm atmosphere.
-On a warm day, their beer garden is ideal for a pint with lunch, or coffee and cake.
+The family-run restaurant is fairly small, adding to the warm atmosphere.
+On a sunny day, their beer garden is ideal for a pint with lunch or coffee and cake.

 2. Sacre Coeur Restaurant